volhalla-by/lsml_final_charrnn_textgeneration/README.md

 ```docker-compose build --no-cache```
 2. The docker-compose up command aggregates the output of each container
 ```docker-compose up```
 3. Application is running on localhost 5001 port (http://localhost:5001/).
 Just enter a starting sowrd or a phrase, click on submit button and wait until the resoinse.
+By default we predict sequence of length 500.
+You may increase it changing parameters of **sample** function.
 <img width="1370" alt="image" src="https://user-images.githubusercontent.com/9429871/167312924-f64c6679-5853-45c3-b24b-74714a397303.png">